apricotweave91483/misc-tools/README.md

 ---

 ### mac_texter
-A macOS-only CLI tool for sending text messages.

-**Purpose**
-- Send Messages texts from the terminal
+Send Messages texts from the terminal
-- Maybe scripting texts

 ---